gigaai/docs/api/installation.md

 });
 ```

 > As you can see, when we open `dashboard/seed` URL.
-It basically runs the function callback which contains `MessengerBot` instance.
-The MessengerBot instance has already registered as a Service Provider so actually, you can put in any file of the project, not only in `routes/bot.php`, for example, you can see we use it in `BuilderController` and `SubscriptionController`.
+It basically runs the function callback which contains `MessengerBot` service provider.
+So actually, you can put in any file of the project, not only in `routes/bot.php`, for example, you can see we use it in `BuilderController` and `SubscriptionController`.

 **If you don't understand what `$bot->answers()` does.
 Don't be panic.
 We'll learn it in the next chapter.**